 Hot enough yet?
 Hope not, because I ain’t gonna lie – it’s just the beginning.
 This is one of those glass half empty/half full deals.
 You can cry about it and give up, or embrace it, figure out another strategy, and get stronger (mentally and physically).
 And who here doesn’t appreciate a good sweat!?!?!

 What’s going on?
-Lots: Blood & amp; fluid volume decreases due to sweat.
+Lots of blood and fluid volume decreases due to sweat.
 Muscles produce heat.
 Your body needs to stay at a certain temp and sweat is good at regulating the thermostat.
 Heart is pumping harder, lungs are working harder for oxygen.
 Perceived effort (how hard you think you’re going) is at all time high – Can this possibly be good?
 YES!

 3. Here’s some science for you: Humidity is another kick in the pants here in North Texas.
 The closer the dew point is to the air temperature, the harder it is for your sweat to evaporate.
 Again, heat and humidity are things we can’t control, but we can adjust and adapt.